influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withReplicas(replicas)
 ```

-Number of replicas of each shard to deploy for a Prometheus deployment.
-Number of replicas multiplied by shards is the total number of Pods created.
+"Number of replicas of each shard to deploy for a Prometheus deployment.
+Number of replicas multiplied by shards is the total number of Pods created."

 ### fn spec.withRetention